Bodily integrity: Women's rights

-In her book Sextarianism, Maya Mikdashi described the persisting issue of the violation of women's bodily integrity through hyman exams in the Lebanese state.
+In her book Sextarianism, Maya Mikdashi described the persisting issue of the violation of women's bodily integrity through hymen exams in the Lebanese state.

 Children's rights

 United States

 The debate over children's rights to bodily integrity has grown in recent years.
 In the wake of the highly publicized Jerry Sandusky trial, parents have been increasingly encouraged to promote their child's sense of bodily integrity as a method of reducing children's vulnerability to being victims of sexual violence, human trafficking and child prostitution.

 Methods of increasing children's sense of bodily autonomy include: